coq/coq/doc/sphinx/addendum/type-classes.rst

 .. opt:: Typeclasses Dependency Order

-   This option (on by default since 8.6) respects the dependency order between subgoals, meaning that subgoals which are depended on by other subgoals come first, while the non-dependent subgoals were put before the dependent ones previously (Coq 8.5 and below).
+   This option (on by default since 8.6) respects the dependency order between subgoals, meaning that subgoals on which other subgoals depend come first, while the non-dependent subgoals were put before the dependent ones previously (Coq 8.5 and below).
 This can result in quite different performance behaviors of proof search.